jofas/blog/content/002-first-time-running.md

 neither foot touches the ground can be abused and perverted in a way it becomes painful and destructive to the organism performing this particular motion.
-You see, oftentimes&mdash;especially without past experiences for guidance&mdash;I'm quite incapable of finding the right level of intensity.
-I'm either underestimating or&mdash;which makes for far better stories&mdash;overestimating my abilities to a point beyond mere folly.
-No, when I'm assessing myself, the results tend to be in the land of utter and complete absurdity.
+You see, oftentimes&mdash;especially without past experiences for guidance&mdash;I'm overestimating my abilities to a point beyond mere folly, no, the results tend to be in the land of utter and complete absurdity.
+Combine this with the inability to be reasonable and give up when it becomes clear that the set goals are not realistic and you'll experience a good dosage of self-inflicted physical and mental pain.
-Thanks to this trait o' mine, I occasionally find myself in these strange moments where I get a short but intense glimpse at the true extend of my abilities which has never been flattering.
+This stubbornness allows me to experience these strange moments where I get a short but intense glimpse at the true extend of my abilities; never flattering.

-% explain why it was so hurtful (I overdid it completely)
+Luckily for me I'm weak as hell, so I don't need to run 200 miles in two days straight like Courtney Dauwalter (a person I've nothing but admiration for) to enter my pain cave, but just eight kilometers in about an hour, never far from home.

 % Paragraph Physical condition